 For the purpose of this review a distinction is made between robotic automation (RA) tools and robotic desktop automation (RDA).
 RA tools are defined as non-integrated, stand-alone software for laptops and workstations.
 RDA is distinguished from tools by integration: between individual software robots; with work queues and outputs; with system functionality such as deployment; security; scheduling; monitoring; reporting; analytics, etc.

-Top 10 Robotic Desktop Automation Features
+Top 10 Robotic Desktop Automation Features - part two

 The scope of this review is high-value RDA features that will help customers evaluate products and solutions of various providers and determine the best choice for them.
 This review doesn’t cover “table stakes” features that are common to most RDA products.
 Examples of table stakes features include: graphical process modeling; reusable libraries; mouse, keyboard & image automation; scheduling; training resources.